0xNineteen/blog.md/lps-v2/index.md

 How do LPs earn fees?
 Say the fee percentage is 1% and a user swaps 100 of X for some token Y. Then the swap is performed with 99 X tokens and the 1 token X remains in the reserves; the reserves will be equal to x, y = 101, 100 before the swap of 99 X tokens.
-When the LPs burn their tokens they will receive a larger amount from when they minted because of the increase in reserves.
+If another user swaps 100 of Y for some X then the new reserves will be 101, 101 and so when the LPs burn their tokens they will receive a larger amount of reserves from when they minted, earning fees.

 ## Drift-v2's Perpetual-Future DAMM LPs